AntonioPedro9/instagram-bot/README.md

 const NUMBER_OF_PROFILES_TO_MENTION MENTIONS = 2;
 ```

-Next, ddd the username of the profiles you want to tag in the post, for example:
+Next, add the username of the profiles you want to tag in the post, for example:

 ```
 let profilesList = ["@user1", "@user2", "@user3", "@user4"];